Back

 Lets connect

-The whole idea is to integrate Design Thinking principles into the entire software development lifecycle, from initial system design to coding, testing, and beyond – which means extending the Design thinking to Developers when they design systems, when they code and also to the Testing teams when they write test case designs and execute them.
-The constant pressure to meet tight sprint deadlines (1, 2, or 3 weeks) often pushes Scrum teams to take shortcuts – say Developers jumping directly into coding without adequate upfront design.
+The constant pressure to meet tight sprint deadlines (1, 2, or 3 weeks) often pushes Scrum teams to take shortcuts.
+Developers jump directly into coding without adequate upfront design.
 Many team members rush through implementation.
-Testers, too, face significant time constraints, struggling to balance feature testing with regression testing.
+Testers working under time constraints, struggle to balance feature testing with regression testing.
 As a result, design often takes a backseat.

+Therefore, balancing rapid delivery with quality assurance turns out to be a constant struggle.
 To address these challenges, Automation and Continuous testing have become essential.
-Automating features developed in the current sprint not only ensures thorough testing but also enables their seamless integration into regression testing for future sprints.
+Automating features developed in the current sprint ensures thorough testing.
+And it also enables their seamless integration into regression testing for future sprints.

 Want to simplify continuous testing with AI-powered Automation?